-The circa 1715 Clough House, owned by the Old North Church Association, is located at 21 Unity Street in Boston's North End.
+The circa 1715 Clough House, owned by the Old North Foundation, is located at 21 Unity Street in Boston's North End.
 Today, it is home to the Printing Office of Edes & Gill, which offers free colonial printing demonstrations, and Heritage Goods + Gifts, a retail shop dedicated to New England artisans and small businesses.
 It was built by master bricklayer Ebenezer Clough as a home for himself and his wife, Thankful, and their growing family.
 It is a rare example of a surviving brick row house, and is one of the oldest buildings in Boston.

 Until 1806, the home was lived in by individual families, the first two generations of the Clough family, and then Joseph and Sarah Pierce and their families.
 The home was inherited by their daughters and their politically active husbands, including Moses Grant, a participant in the Boston Tea Party.

 The two daughters moved out of the house and a third story was added before the Clough House was converted into apartments in 1806.
 For the next century and a half, more than 150 individuals, predominantly European immigrants, passed through the home.

 In 1959, the property was purchased by the Old North Foundation and repurposed as interpretative space.

 In 2012, the City Archaeologist was approached by the Old North foundation about conducting an archaeological survey ahead of excavations for a new pathway in the rear yard of the Clough House.
 Initial map and historic research indicated the property had not had much development in the back yard, which increased the chances of an intact archaeological site preserved there.

 In 2013, the City Archaeologist and a team of volunteers of the City Archaeology Program excavated 10, 1x1-meter excavation units in the rear yard of the house.
 The tesam recovered 36,465 artifacts from 300 years of occupation and use, as well as an extensive and often re-paired drainage system network in the small rear yard.